serenity-js/serenity-js/documentation/website/src/handbook/integration/serenity-2-migration-guide.md

 If you want to want to stay on a fixed version, use that instead.
 You can find out the latest available version by visiting the [releases page](https://github.com/jan-molak/serenity-js/releases).

 You may have other dependencies such as express, jasmine, node, sinon, in your existing project, but you won't need to have these unless you need to use them directly.
 Adding the above Serenity/JS dependencies should bring all runtime dependencies across.
-If you do need them and you want to pick a compatible version, see the versions in the [Protractor](https://github.com/serenity-js/serenity-js-cucumber-protractor-template) and [Jasmine](https://github.com/serenity-js/serenity-js-jasmine-protractor-template) template repos.
+If you do need them and you want to pick a compatible version, see the versions in the [Protractor](https://github.com/serenity-js/serenity-js-cucumber-protractor-template), [Jasmine](https://github.com/serenity-js/serenity-js-jasmine-protractor-template) or [Mocha](https://github.com/serenity-js/serenity-js-mocha-protractor-template) template repos.

 ### Updating scripts